From Sega Retro

 Grand Prix is a 1969 electro-mechanical arcade racing game produced by Sega.
 The player has control of a racing car in competition and can speed up or slow down by using the gas pedal at the cabinet's base.
 The object is to avoid and pass other cars without colliding into them.
 Collisions are accompanied by a crash sound and impact movement by the steering wheel.

 It was a video projection game, with a a first-person view and forward-scrolling road projected on a screen.
 It also had electronic sound, and a dashboard with a racing wheel and accelerator.
-It is largely based on the earlier video projection game Indy 500, with the gameplay and projection being based on the earlier racing game Indy 500, released by Kasco (Kansai Seiki Seisakusho Co.) in early 1969.
+The gameplay and projection are largely based on the earlier video projection racing game Indy 500, released by Kasco (Kansai Seiki Seisakusho Co.) in early 1969.
 Its projection display system is also similar to Sega's Duck Hunt, Missile, Jet Rocket and Killer Shark.